 New Jersey Party Barn

 Don’t have an existing working cattle barn on your property to renovate?
-Build a new Party Barn–either using a relocated antique post and beam barn or use new timbers and build a party barn like this one.
-Michael Brandes (Brandes Maselli Architects) selected Carolina Timberworks to fabricate and erect the timber frame for a new Party Barn located on a golf course.
+Build a new party barn either using a relocated antique post and beam barn or use new timbers and build a party barn like this one.
+Brandes Maselli Architects selected Carolina Timberworks to fabricate and erect the timber frame for a new Party Barn located on a golf course in Bedminster, NJ.

-In order to keep costs down, new rough sawn Douglas Fir was chosen for the timber frame.
+To keep the cost of building a party barn down, new rough-sawn Douglas Fir was chosen for the timber frame.
 It’s not easy to replicate the patina of time and weather-worn barn timber.
 At first glance, a piece of antique timber looks gray.
-A closer inspection will reveal subtle shades of brown, black and silver.
-We’ve seen new timber faux finished in an attempt to duplicate the look of aged timber, but it often falls short of the mark.
-However, the finish that Michael’s people applied to these new timbers is, in our opinion, quite authentic.
+A closer inspection will reveal subtle brown, black, and silver shades.
+We’ve seen new timber faux finishes in an attempt to duplicate the look of aged timber, but it often falls short of the mark (good from afar, but far from good).
+However, the finish that Michael Brandes’ painting subcontractor applied to these new timbers is, in our opinion, quite authentic.

-Three years later, it was decided that the Party Barn needed a silo.
-We built the timber framed domed silo roof from Douglas Fir reclaimed from the San Diego & Arizona Eastern Railway, better known as “The Impossible Railroad”.
-Built from 1907 – 1919, the construction of this 146 mile long railroad from San Diego to El Centro to the east overcame a series of catastrophes and misfortunes–including, but not limited to, the Mexican Revolution, a prolonged legal battle, floods, World War I, labor shortages, tunnel collapses, and a pandemic thrown in for good measure.
+Three years later, it was decided that the party barn needed a silo.
+We built the timber framed domed silo roof from Douglas Fir reclaimed from the San Diego and Arizona Eastern Railway, better known as “The Impossible Railroad.”
+Built between 1907 – 1919, the construction of this 146-mile long railroad from San Diego to El Centro to the east overcame a series of catastrophes and misfortunes including, but not limited to, the Mexican Revolution, a prolonged legal battle, floods, World War I, labor shortages, tunnel collapses, and a pandemic thrown in for good measure.

-A friend of mine, upon seeing the photographs of these barns, exclaimed “Everybody should have a Party Barn!”
+Upon seeing the photographs of these party barns, a friend of mine exclaimed, “Everybody should have a party barn!”